-Anne Arundel Community College is an approved institutional member of the State Authorization Reciprocity Agreement (SARA).
-Participation in SARA is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
-For more information about SARA, including the states currently participating in the agreement, visit http://www.nc-sara.org/.
+Anne Arundel Community College is an approved institutional member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+Participation in NC-SARA is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
+With the exception of California, all states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands are NC-SARA member states.
+For more information about NC-SARA, including the states currently participating in the agreement, visit http://www.nc-sara.org/.
+AACC is offering distance education in compliance with all other states laws.

-AACC is not able to offer the opportunity to participate in internships in the following states:
+AACC is not able to offer the opportunity to participate in internships in the following state:

 Currently, AACC will allow clinical placements in the following states: Delaware, Maryland, Pennsylvania, Virginia; and the District of Columbia.